howerj/cdb/readme.md

 provide a series of callbacks.
 The callbacks are simple to implement on a hosted system, examples are provided in [main.c][] in the project repository.

+# BUILD REQUIREMENTS

+If you are building the program from the repository at
+<https://github.com/howerj/cdb> you will need [GNU Make][] and a
+[C Compiler][].
+The library is written in pure [C99][] and should be fairly simple to port to another platform.
+Other [Make][] implementations may work, however they have not been tested.

+Type 'make' to build the *cdb* executable and library.

+Type 'make test' to build and run the *cdb* internal tests.
+The script called 't', written in [sh][], does more testing, and tests that the user interface is working correctly.

 # POSSIBLE DIRECTIONS

 The wish list contains a list of ideas that may be cool to implemented, but